Executive Summary

 SecureBoot and Disk Encryption with TPM support

 Talos Linux supports SecureBoot in order to protect against boot-level malware attacks.
 Talos Linux implements a fully signed execution path from firmware to userspace.
-When used in conjunction with the TPM based disk encryption that Talos Linux supports, this provides very strong protection and guarantees that only trusted Talos Linux can run, even given an attacker with physical access to the server.
+When used in conjunction with the TPM based disk encryption that Talos Linux supports, this provides very strong protection and guarantees that only trusted Talos Linux can run, even when an attacker has physical access to the server.

 SecureBoot does complicate OS installation and upgrades, so is not recommended for all cases and requires specially taking it into account.